tshelburne/leonidas-sinatra/README.md

 * Command - Any granular action taken within an application
 * Command Handler - An class representing an action taken on the application state in response to a command
+* Stable Command - A command that happened before or at the minimum timestamp of all client connections to the app
+* Locked State - The state of an application when only stable commands have been run
+* Active State - The state of an application when all available commands have been run

 ### Javascript